About

 Born into a musical family in Sarajevo and raised in the UK, Ivana studied at the University of Cambridge and at the Royal College of Music.
 Her teachers include Niel Immelman, Peter Bithell and James Gibb.
 Additionally, Ivana has had the opportunity to study with esteemed musicians such as Menahem Pressler, Ferenc Rados, Dmitry Bashkirov, Boris Berman, Stephen Kovacevich and Leif Ove Andsnes.
 Ivana is indebted to the support of many trusts, including the Frankopan Fund (Sainsbury Family Charitable Trusts), the MBF, The Solti Foundation, The Nicholas Boas Trust, The Richard Carne Trust and the RVW Trust.
 Ivana is proud to be an ambassador for the charity ‘Music Action International’.

-Forthcoming highlights include returning to teach and perform extensively at the Dartington Summer School and her debut at the Presteigne Festival.
+Recent highlights include returning to teach and perform extensively at the Dartington Summer School and her debut at the Presteigne Festival.
+Ivana will be releasing her new album on Signum Records in 2025.

 Press